About CROPP Cooperative

 - Feed Program: Sourcing good quality organic feed can be difficult at times.
 The staff of our Feed Program source and arrange delivery of organic feeds for members throughout the country.
 We also offer stable-priced contracts for feed grown by members of CROPP’s Grower Pool.

 - The Organic Trader: CROPP Cooperative produces and distributes a “buy, sell & trade” newsletter that is sent to every member and many subscribers twice a month.

 - Certification: Certification is the single most daunting task for all new organic farmers.
 Our certification staff can assist you with the process, whether it is a question on how to fill out paperwork or what products are permissible for use on an organic farm.

 - On-Farm Sustainability Program: Our current program involves developing pilot crops for use in biodiesel, allowing our farmers to grow their own organic fuel and feed source: holding on-farm assessments for energy efficiency and renewable energy possibilities and educating farmers on various methods of efficiency and renewables.

 - Farmers In Marketing: Our farmer/members are our best ambassadors and spokespeople for our brands.
-Farmers In Marketing (FIM) provides many opportunities to get involved, including Own Your Community Programs, the Farmer Ambassador Program and the Generation Organic Program.
-Own Your Community Programs consist of Farmer Event Support, Adopt-a-Store Program (ASP) and Quarterly Farmer Coupons.
+Farmers In Marketing (FIM) provides many opportunities to get involved, from handing out coupons in your community to working as a Farmer Ambassador at major consumer events.
 Contact your Regional FIM Farmer Specialist for more information:

 Veterinarians Paul Dettloff, DVM, Guy Jodarski, DVM & Jennifer Burton, DVM